SimonIsCoding/push_swap/README.md

 - Total push_cost = 1 + 0 = 1 operation

 Choose B:4 (lowest push_cost = 1)
-*We could have choose also B:3 and B:8, but I take the one that comes first - This could be + optimized* Push B:4 to A:
+- We could have choose also B:3 and B:8, but I take the one that comes first - This could be + optimized.
+Push B:4 to A:
 - We execute the 1 operation previously calculated, which is Rotate A. Now the node 1 is at the bottom of the stack A. We can execute the push operation (from B to A) because the node and his target are at to the top of their respectives stacks.
 Stack A: 4 6 7 1